kbadr0/scan-page/README.md

 - **Scanner**: OpenVAS/GVM running in Docker container
 - **Workflow**: Enter IP → Auto-create target → Auto-create task → Run scan → Get results

+- **Scan History Persistence**: Your scan list is now saved in your browser (localStorage).
+If you refresh the page, your scans will reappear and continue updating.

 ## 🏗️ Architecture

 ```